trap-representation/Chlore/README.md

 ###### 1) Check out more examples in the `examples` directory. ######

 A formal language specification is extremely important for the development of a language, and Chlore has a (WIP) standard too.
-You'll be able to find a standard draft of this language here in a month or two.
+Check out the [Chlore-spec-working-drafts](https://github.com/trap-representation/Chlore-spec-working-drafts) repository to take a look at the working drafts.

-You'll also be able to find the source of the reference implementation of Chlore that I've been working on here soon.
+You'll be able to find the source of the reference implementation of Chlore that I've been working on here soon.

 PS: Check out the Chlore website [here](https://trap-representation.github.io/Chlore/).